SpocWiki/_public/schema.org/type/is_a_/action/interact_action/follow_action.md

 Tag Instances like this:
 #is_/a_/follow_action

-The act of forming a personal connection with someone/something (object) unidirectionally/asymmetrically to get updates polled from.<br/><br/>
+The act of forming a personal connection with someone/something (object) unidirectionally/asymmetrically to get updates polled from.

-Related actions:<br/><br/>
+Related actions:

 <ul>
 <li><a class="localLink" href="/BefriendAction">BefriendAction</a>: Unlike BefriendAction, FollowAction implies that the connection is <em>not</em> necessarily reciprocal.</li>
 <li><a class="localLink" href="/SubscribeAction">SubscribeAction</a>: Unlike SubscribeAction, FollowAction implies that the follower acts as an active agent constantly/actively polling for updates.</li>